 Be Careful in the Working Radius (2013), DKP Johannesburg

 This exhibition was accompanied by an extensive exhibition catalogue.
 The artist’s first pop-up book, made in collaboration with DKW, also debuted on this exhibition.

-Two years later, in 2015, he had his first solo exhibition with DKP Cape Town, Permanent Culture.
-It was the result of a three-year long research of the city’s urban design and planning.
-Later that year, it travelled to DKP Johannesburg in a special iteration of the show, Permanent Culture at 1800 Metres.
+This exhibition was the result of a three-year long research project centred on the city’s urban design and planning.
+The show was accompanied by an installation-based pop-up exhibition at Spin Street Studios in Cape Town, titled SAS Somerset and Other War Stories.
+Later that year, the exhibition travelled to DKP Johannesburg in a special iteration of the show, Permanent Culture at 1800 Metres.